Endpoint Security Campaign

 - Encryption of all endpoint devices that contain confidential or sensitive data including PHI or PII

-- Verifying encryption through annual attestation to ensure compliance of endpoint devices via the online Confidential Data Attestation form.
+- Verifying encryption through annual attestation to ensure compliance of endpoint devices via an online Data Attestation form.

 - Updating pertinent policies on an ongoing basis.

 Please review the following policies reflecting the institution's updated security posture.
-Related information within Information Security's pages and the IT Policies, Procedures and Guidelines at CUMC area of the CUMC IT website have been updated as well.
+Related information within Information Security's pages and the IT Procedures and Guidelines at CUMC area of the CUMC IT website have been updated as well.

 2. CUMC Information Security - Backup Devices and Media Controls Policy